grecosalvatore/drift-lens/experiments/README.md

 - `{model}_training.ipynb`: Jupyter notebook to train the model
 - `{model}_embedding_extraction.py`: Jupyter notebook to extract the embedding representations the model

+Note that some use cases contains a single script for the model training and embedding extraction.
+Moreover, some use cases contains some scripts to prepare the dataset.
 Each macro use case also contains a README.md file with specific information about the use case and the simulated drift.

 <table>